ufz/ogs/Documentation/ProjectFile/prj/processes/process/LIQUID_FLOW/material_property/fluid/i_fluid.md

-A tag for fluid properties.
+Defines fluid properties of gas and liquid phases.